rs-rethik/Salon-Appointment-Booking/README.md

 # Salon-Appointment-Booking
-App for booking a salon appointment
+App for booking a salon appointment using Frappe and Frappe-UI